jericotolentino/instant-carousel/README.md

 5. Visit the folder you just created from your browser, access http://www.mysite.com/images/beach-vacation.
 It should show a carousel-like interface with the photos changing every two seconds.

-Dependencies
+## Dependencies

-Instant Carousel is dependent on jQuery and Twitter Bootstrap.
-Both are loaded by a CDN.
+Instant Carousel is dependent on the GD2 library, jQuery and Twitter Bootstrap.
+Last two are loaded via CDN.
+Alternately, you can modify the code to load such dependencies from a location of your choice.

+## License

+Instant Carousel is licensed under [WTFPL](http://www.wtfpl.net).